Other Losses: The New Orleans panel

 After the publication of Bacque's book, a panel of eight historians gathered for a symposium in the Eisenhower Center for American Studies at the University of New Orleans from December 7–8, 1990 to review Bacque's work.
 In the introduction to a book later published containing each panellists' papers, Steven E. Ambrose noted that Bacque is a Canadian novelist with no previous historical research or writing experience.
 His introduction concludes that "Other Losses is seriously—nay, spectacularly—flawed in its most fundamental aspects."
-(Ambrose's own work has also been criticized for longtime patterns of plagiarism and inaccuracies.)
 The panel comments that, among its many problems, Other Losses: